B62 Cullybackey Bypass

 General area map - Google Maps

 The town of Cullybackey, near Ballymena, had around 2400 residents in 2001.
 The structure of the narrow village main street makes it a significant bottleneck for traffic.
 A scheme to construct a throughpass to relieve the main street was considered for the current round of road improvements, but failed to meet the criteria.
-However, in 2008 a private developer agreed to construct the "central part" of the scheme as a condition of planning permission for a housing development in the town.
+However, in 2008 a private developer agreed to construct the "central part" of the scheme as a condition of planning permission for a housing development in the town (although the planning application was later withdrawn).
 Previous information suggests this may represent 20% of the whole route.
 It seems that Roads Service have agreed to construct the sections at either end if this happens, and has apparently progressed a preliminary design.
 There is no indication of when work will commence, or indeed if it will at all, given the current economic climate.

 Route